Traction champions participatory design, action and research to improve human, ecological and economic health in underserved communities.

-1) Foster close collaboration with poor urban communities through participatory processes that privilege local knowledge, resources and capacities and empower community members as the drivers of change.
+1) Foster close collaboration with selected communities through participatory processes that value local knowledge, resources, and capacities.

-2) Promote long-term relationships and a multi-scaled approach to community design that integrates small scale interventions and adaptable planning.
+2) Promote long-term relationships and a transdisciplinary approach to community design that fosters adaptable planning.

-3) Encourage ecologically intelligent, distributed infrastructure strategies that improve quality of life without externalizing environmental burdens.
+3) Encourage ecological intelligence and distributed infrastructure planning that improves quality of life and environmental responsibility.

-4) Favor integrated, multifunctional solutions that engage culturally contingent aesthetics and enhance the public realm.
+4) Emphasize integrated, multifunctional solutions that engage cultural values to enhance the public realm.

-5) Monitor and evaluate project evolution over many years to gain a better understanding of project impacts.
+5) Monitor and evaluate project evolution over time to gain understanding of project impacts.

 Urbanization and social inequity are closely related, defining issues of our era.
 In the next 30 years, virtually all of the world’s population growth will take place in developing cities.
 By the year 2050, 2 billion people could live in informal urban settlements, or ‘slums’.
 Slums are born out of the complex interactions of social, political, environmental, and economic systems.
 The challenges that ‘slum’ dwellers face are complex and multifaceted.
 They range from a lack of adequate sanitation to increased vulnerability to climate change.